(U.S.) Memorial Day Office Closing

 The National Panhellenic Conference (NPC) was founded in 1902 as an umbrella organization for 26 national and international women's fraternities and sororities.
 Kappa Alpha Theta, along with Alpha Phi, Alpha Chi Omega, Gamma Phi Beta, Delta Gamma, Delta Delta Delta, Kappa Kappa Gamma, Pi Beta Phi, and Chi Omega, was a founding member group and is the only organization to have held the chairmanship of NPC three times.Learn More

-If you need to view Kappa Alpha Theta's Constitution & Bylaws or Risk Management Handbook, please contact us for assistance.Contact Us
+Please contact us if you need to view Kappa Alpha Theta's Constitution & Bylaws or Risk Management Handbook.Contact Us